toradex/vscode-torizon-templates/monoCsharpForms/.doc/README.md

 ## Open MWF Designer

-If you don't have access to Visual Studio, for example if you are using bare Linux OS instead WSL 2, you can use `Mono Windows Forms Designer` to help you edit a `Form` in graphical mode.
+If you don't have access to Visual Studio, for example if you are using bare Linux OS instead of WSL 2, you can use `Mono Windows Forms Designer` to help you edit a `Form` in graphical mode.
 To open the designer use the `open-mono-designer` task.
 This task will use the `Form` class in focus from the VS Code editor as reference to open it on the designer:

 > ⚠️ Make sure you have a `Form` class in focus in the VS Code editor before running the task.